What to do while you wait for therapy

 Alternative methods of expression

-You may also choose to write a letter to or about your loved one.
-This can help you process feelings, or perhaps things that you wish you had said to them, or parts of your future you wanted them to see.
+• You could write a letter to or about your loved one.
+This can help you process feelings about things that you wish you had said to them, or parts of your future you wanted them to see.

-Doodling can be a great method of stress relief and can help you process your emotions and grieve those you have lost.
-You could also take this as an opportunity to draw a 'grief' journey and track how far you have come.
+• Doodling can be a great method of stress relief and can help you process your emotions and grieve those you have lost.
+You could draw a 'grief' journey and track how far you have come.

 Listen to music that reminds you of them

-Music can evoke positive memories that bring joy and good feelings, reminding us of the moments we spent with that person listening to that music.
-Try creating a playlist of songs that remind you of them to listen to when you would like to be reminded of their presence through song.
+Music can evoke positive memories that bring joy and good feelings, reminding us of the moments we spent with that person listening to music.
+Try creating a playlist of songs that remind you of them for when you would like to be reminded of their presence.

 Social support network

 Your social support network is there for you in times of need.
 Try meeting up with a close friend or family member in person, or FaceTime them if they live far away or you don't feel like leaving the house.
-Especially those who are going through or have been through similar experiences.
 Sharing these feelings with others can provide you with comfort and enhance the strength of connections with those around you.

 Lettie, one of our interns recalls her experience: